MagicMirrorOrg/MagicMirror-3rd-Party-Modules/guides/README.md

 To get started with ESLint, check out [ESLint](eslint.md).

-## Hint "Recommendation: The README seems to have a config example without a trailing comma.
+## Hint "Recommendation: The README seems not to have a config example.
 Please add one."

 For information on best practices for a README config section, check out [Config Instructions](readme_bestpractices.md#Config-Instructions).